INTERSTAT/Statistics-Contextualized/pilots/deliverable.md

 ### One-liners on the pilots

-*     SEP - Support for Environmental Policies
-One of the main goals of this use case is to enrich air quality data with demographic analysis, to support local public authorities responsible for environmental policies.
+* Support for Environmental Policies (SEP): one of the main goals of this use case is to enrich air quality data with demographic analysis, to support local public authorities responsible for environmental policies.
 * Geolocalized facilities (GF): dissemination of information about facilities and integration with related sources
 * S4Y (--> Istat)